Porrino – Redondela

 A visit to Vigo Bay:

-Jose came to our room later that afternoon and invited us to take a ride with him.
-He wanted to show us the beauty of Vigo Bay.
-There is a lot of history at this bay, of which one is the “Battle of Vigo Bay”, which was a naval engagement fought on 23 October 1702 during the opening years of the War of the Spanish Succession.
-It is believed by some people that there are still Spanish treasure at the bottom of Vigo Bay.
-He said that during the high Summer months, this beach is packed with people – which I could believe, because it was just a stunning beach.
+Later that afternoon, Jose came to our room and invited us to ride with him.
+He wanted to show us the beautiful Vigo Bay.
+There is a lot of history at this bay, one of which is the “Battle of Vigo Bay”, which was a naval engagement fought on 23 October 1702 during the opening years of the War of the Spanish Succession.
+Some people believe that there are still Spanish treasures at the bottom of Vigo Bay.
+He said during the high summer months this beach is packed with people – which I could believe because it was a beautiful beach.

 Jose busy explaining the history of Vigo Bay to Berto